-- OThe yellow ABS indicator (LED) may come on if the engine is run with the motorcycle on its stand and the transmission in gear.
-If the indicator comes on, just turn the ignition switch off, then clear service code 42, which indicates a "Faulty front wheel rotation sensor." - OWhen the ABS operates, the ABS makes noise and the rider feels the reaction force on the brake lever and brake pedal.
+- OThe yellow ABS indicator light (LED) may come on if the engine is run with the motorcycle on its stand and the transmission in gear.
+If the indicator light comes on, just turn the ignition switch off, then clear service code 42, which indicates a "Faulty front wheel rotation sensor." - OWhen the ABS operates, the ABS makes noise and the rider feels the reaction force on the brake lever and brake pedal.
 This is a normal condition.
 It informs the rider that the ABS is operating normally. - OService codes detected once by the ABS hydraulic unit will be memorized in the ABS hydraulic unit.
 Therefore, after maintenance work is finished, be sure to erase the service codes.
 Do not erase the service codes during troubleshooting.
 Wait until all the checks and repair work are finished to prevent duplication of previous service codes and unnecessary maintenance work. - OBefore delivering the motorcycle to the customer, be sure to erase any service codes which might be stored in the ABS hydraulic unit.
-Using the self-diagnosis feature, make sure that the yellow ABS indicator (LED) lights.
+Using the self-diagnosis feature, make sure that the yellow ABS indicator light (LED) lights.
 A fully charged battery is a must for conducting reliable self-diagnosis.
-Test run the motorcycle at a speed of more than 20 km/h (12 mph) to see that the yellow ABS indicator (LED), yellow warning indicator light (LED) and KIBS indicator do not come on.
-Finally, test run the motorcycle at a speed of more than 30 km/h (20 mph) and brake suddenly to see that the motorcycle stops without loss of steering control and the ABS operates normally (The reaction force generated is felt in the brake lever and pedal.).
+Test run the motorcycle at a speed of more than 30 km/h (19 mph) to see that the yellow ABS indicator light (LED) does not come on.
+Finally, test run the motorcycle at a speed of more than 30 km/h (19 mph) and brake suddenly to see that the motorcycle stops without loss of steering control and the ABS operates normally (The reaction force generated is felt in the brake lever and pedal.).
 This completes the final inspection.